Jonathan0137/Weather_App_Nodejs/README.md

 # Weather_App
-This is a web weather app that is visualizing weather data using an open-source weather API
+This is a Node js project that gets data from opensource weather api